athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 {:main tallex.time-dive}
 ```

-<aside class="blog-post__note">Some details into the above: <strong>1.</strong>  You can name your build configuration anything you like but it needs to include the <code class="gatsby-code-text">.cljs.edn</code> part.
+<aside class="blog-content__note">Some details into the above: <strong>1.</strong>  You can name your build configuration anything you like but it needs to include the <code class="gatsby-code-text">.cljs.edn</code> part.
 We called ours <code class="gatsby-code-text">dev</code> because it's configuring our code for the development environment.  <strong>2.</strong> You can and will have multiple <code class="gatsby-code-text">build configurations</code>.
 This is not a bad thing.  <strong>3.</strong>  when you look at the above it can seem like there is very little configuration, especially when compared to a <code class="gatsby-code-text">webpack</code> config file.
 The reason for this is because Figwheel makes a lot of sane default choices out of the box.</aside>

 Okay.
 We have specified build configuration options.
 What does all of it mean?